Expressive Higher-Order Link Prediction through Hypergraph Symmetry Breaking: Background

-A \emph{neighborhood} $N(v) \triangleq (\bigcup_{v\in e} e , \{ e: v \in e \}$) of a node $v \in \gV$ of a hypergraph $\gH=(\gV,\gE)$ is the subhypergraph of $\gH$ induced by the set of all hyperedges incident to $v$.
-The \emph{degree} of $v$ is denoted $deg(v)=|\gE_{N(v)}|$.
-A simple but very common symmetric hypergraph is of importance to our task, namely the neighborhood-regular hypergraph, or just regular hypergraph.
-This is defined here: \begin{definition} A neighborhood-regular hypergraph is a hypergraph where all neighborhoods of each node are isomorphic to each other. \end{definition} A $d$-uniform neighborhood of $v$ is the set of all hyperedges of size $d$ in the neighborhood of $v$.
-Thus, in a neighborhood-regular hypergraph, all nodes have their $d$-uniform neighborhoods of the same degree for all $d\in \mathbb{N}$.
+A simple but very common symmetric hypergraph is of importance to our task, namely the neighborhood-regular hypergraph, or just regular hypergraph. \begin{definition} A neighborhood-regular hypergraph is a hypergraph where all neighborhoods of each node are isomorphic to each other. \end{definition} A $d$-uniform neighborhood of $v$ is the set of all hyperedges of size $d$ in the neighborhood of $v$.
+Thus, in a neighborhood-regular hypergraph, all nodes have their $d$-uniform neighborhoods of the same cardinality for all $d\in \mathbb{N}$.

 $\textbf{Representing Higher Order Structures as Tensors}:$ There are many data stuctures one can define on a higher order structure like a hypergraph.
-An $n$-order tensor \cite{maron2018invariant}, as a generalization of an adjacency matrix on graphs can be used to characterize the high order connectivities.
+An $n$-order tensor \cite{maron2018invariant}, as a generalization of an adjacency matrix on graphs can be used to characterize the higher order connectivities.
 For simplicial complexes, which are hypergraphs where all subsets of a hyperedge are also hyperedges, a Hasse diagram, which is a multipartite graph induced by the poset relation of subset amongst hyperedges, or simplices, differing in exactly one node, is a common data structure \cite{birkhoff1940lattice}.
 Similarly, the star expansion matrix \cite{agarwal2006higher} can be used to characterize hypergraphs up to isomorphism.

 In order to define the star expansion matrix, we define the star expansion bipartite graph. \begin{definition}[star expansion bipartite graph] Given a hypergraph $\mathcal{H}=( \mathcal{V}, \mathcal{E})$, {the \emph{star expansion bipartite graph}} $\mathcal{B}_{\mathcal{V}, \mathcal{E}}$ is the bipartite graph with vertices $\gV\bigsqcup \gE$ and edges $\{ (v,e)\in \gV\times \gE \mid v\in e \}$. \end{definition} \begin{definition} The star expansion incidence matrix $H$ of a hypergraph $\mathcal{H}=( \mathcal{V}, \mathcal{E})$ is the $|\gV| \times 2^{|\gV|}$ $0$-$1$ incidence matrix $H$ where $H_{v,e}=1$ iff $v\in e$ for $(v,e) \in \gV \times \gE$ for some fixed orderings on both $\gV$ and $2^{\gV}$. \end{definition}